chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Map%20of%20Weather%20Delays.PNG">
 </p>

-This visualisation shows the regions which experience the most weather delays.
-From the map, we can see that weather delays occur most frequently in airports found near the coastline.
-However, there are more airports located near the coastlines and thus, the high density of weather delays in these regions could also be attributed to this.
+Finally, this map shows the regions which experience the most weather delays.
+From the map, it seems that weather delays occur most frequently in airports found near the east coastline.
+However, there are more airports located in this region and thus, the higher density of weather delays in these regions is also partially attributed to this.